IsaacHair/map25.2/readme.txt

 address is set to the value of the upper byte of the bus) 0xf => "rall", "ramall", "f" (ram upper and lower byte at address register address is set to the value of the bus)

+Wow, it has been a while since I updated the root readme.txt.
+Well, what I have done since then is invent some more complex assembly code procedures.
+Also note that the VMA412 is being used as a display and a peripheral graphics card.
+I might actually get a gtx1060 or whatevery the bois are using these days and add that to the output bus just to make arithmatic operations stupidly fast.
+A USB card might also be useful.

+The core paradigm is as follows:
+	-CPU: MAP 25.2, obviously, with its 2,861 beautiful transistors and entirely discrete construction.
+It includes a clock, reset interrupt handler, input bus, tri-state output bus, and internal registers and circuitry to do shit.
+	-RAM: Cypress Semiconductor CY62126EV30LL-45ZSXI, which is integrated
+	-ROM: Greenliant GLS29EE010, which is integrated Peripherals currently in use:
+	-Display: VMA412, which uses the ILI9341 "video card"
+	-Keyboard: 4x3 Matrix Array 12 Key Membrane Switch Keyboard Keypad